tatsu-lab/stanford_alpaca/README.md

 | Max length     | 512      | 512       |
 | Weight decay   | 0        | 0         |

-We have also fine-tuned larger variants of LLaMA and are in the process of evaluating those models.
+We have also fine-tuned larger variants of LLaMA and performed subsequent RLHF and are in the process of evaluating those models.

-Given Hugging Face hasn't officially supported the LLaMA models, we fine-tuned LLaMA with Hugging Face's transformers library by installing it from a particular fork (i.e. this [PR](https://github.com/huggingface/transformers/pull/21955) to be merged).
-The hash of the specific commit we installed was `68d640f7c368bcaaaecfc678f11908ebbd3d6176`.

 To reproduce our fine-tuning runs for LLaMA, first install the requirements